trinerye/visual_analytics_2024/assignment_2/readme.md

 Looking at the loss curve belonging to the neural network classifier, one immediately notices that the validation loss curve is missing, as scikit-learn does not have a validation subset like tensorflow.
 As such, we cannot guarantee that the model is not overfitting on the data. **However, we can say that the model is learning from the training data as the loss curve decreases when the epochs progress.**

 ### Limitations and future improvements
 - Another model architecture, such as a convolutional neural network (CNN), might be more suitable for such classification tasks.
-For instance, the VGG16 model from TensorFlow Keras takes a multi-dimensional tensor as input, thus eliminating the need to flatten the image data into a grayscale colour space.
+For instance, the VGG16 model from ``tensorflow.keras.applications`` takes a multi-dimensional tensor as an input, thus eliminating the need to flatten the image data into a grayscale colour space.

 - Another way to enhance the performance could be to conduct a grid search using the ``GridSearchCV`` function from scikit-learn, which finds the optimal parameters for training each model.